elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

     text "Hello World"
 ```

 When we create type signatures, we're restating the function name first.
-Then
+Then,
 after the `:` character, we give the types of the arguments and the return
 value.
 Since this function doesn't have any arguments, we're just giving the
 return type here, which is `Html msg`.
 That just means we're returning some